 The technical persons responsible for preparing the reserve estimates presented herein meet the requirements regarding qualifications, independence, objectivity, and confidentiality set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers.
 The technical person primarily responsible for overseeing the preparation of reserve estimates herein is Joe A. Young.
-Mr. Young is a Professional Engineer licensed in the State of Texas who has 34 years of engineering experience in the oil and gas industry.
-Mr. Young earned his Bachelor of Science degree in Petroleum Engineering from Texas A&M University and has prepared reserves estimates for his employers and his own companies throughout his career.
-He has prepared and overseen preparation of reports for public filings for LPC for the past 19 years.
+Mr. Young is a Licensed Professional Engineer in the State of Texas who has 35 years of engineering experience in the oil and gas industry and has prepared and overseen preparation of reports for public filings for LPC for the past 20 years.
 LPC is an independent firm of petroleum engineers, geologists, and geophysicists; and are not employed on a contingent basis.
 Data pertinent to this report are maintained on file in our office.